-Hypnotherapy relies on a model of the mind that includes conscious and subconscious aspects.1 These two parts of the mind have different functions and work together to help people navigate daily life.
-The concepts of these two categories of mind serve as a useful tool to help people elicit the positive changes they are seeking.
+Hypnotherapy relies on a model of the mind that includes conscious and subconscious aspects, both serving different functions to help people navigate daily life.1 The concepts of these two categories of mind serve as valuable tools in eliciting positive changes.

 Conscious Mind

 The conscious mind can be likened to a laser pointer.
-It is very focused on whatever it is paying attention to at any given moment.
-This focus includes experiences of all kinds such sights, sounds, thoughts, activities, and tasks.
-Like a laser pointer, however, the conscious mind is also limited in range.
+It focuses on whatever you are paying attention to at any given moment.
+This focus includes experiences of all kinds, such as sights, sounds, thoughts, activities, and tasks.
+However, the conscious mind is also limited in range.
 Generally speaking, a person can be consciously aware of only a few things at a time.2

 Subconscious Mind

-In the state of hypnosis—when the subconscious mind is more active and accessible—the hypnotherapist can help the person unlearn the old behavior.
-Then, through relaxation, guided imagery, positive hypnotic suggestions, and other methods, dependent behaviors can be reprogrammed into more positive ones.
+In the state of hypnosis—when the subconscious mind is more active and accessible—the hypnotherapist can help a person unlearn the old behavior.
+Dependent behaviors can be reprogrammed into more positive ones through relaxation, guided imagery, positive hypnotic suggestions, and other methods.

 - Inability to stop a behavior despite negative consequences